 We have all arrived at check in only to be told we are 1-2kg over our allowance and then decided to wear everything we could to avoid that.
 Plan ahead and avoid the mess at the airport.

-Pro tip: Make sure your laces are easy to undo so that you don’t have to spend ten minutes trying to detangle them every time you want to take them off.
-Wear socks so that you can take your shoes off after the plane takes off to stay comfortable.
+Pro tip: Make sure your laces are easy to undo so that you don’t have to spend ten minutes trying to detangle them every time you need to take them off to go through security checks or in the plane.

-Pack wine bottles inside socks, jacket or jumper sleeves
+Pack wine bottles inside socks, a jacket or jumper sleeves

 If you forgot to bring your bubble wrap wine sleeves on your wine trip, or you’ve gone a bit crazy in duty free, follow this packing procedure: